 And of course.
 It didn’t only get stronger again but also worse than before.
 Moreover, suddenly we found ourselves in the middle of a cloud.
 By now the rain was so strong that it hurt our skin and we just couldn’t see anything anymore.

 Due to our GPS, we should be directly in front of the temple but all we could see was fog.
 What should we do?
 We drove carefully and super slow around the parking spot we found ourselves on, looking for the huge temple that should be around.
 Our raincoats couldn’t withstand the rain anymore.
 So we were already soaked from top to bottom.

 But suddenly the wind got stronger blowing away the fog within seconds, giving us a clear view on our surroundings.
 And for real, the Chinese Temple was directly in front of us.
 We just couldn’t see it before.

-Inside of the temple there were already many locals waiting for the rain to stop.
+Inside the temple, there were already many locals waiting for the rain to stop.
 More than an hour did it take in the end until the sky finally cleared up again.
-The locals seems to find that quite entertaining though.
+The locals seemed to find that quite entertaining though.
 Secretly they tried to take pictures of us being more than obvious doing so though.
 Completely soaked by the rain we sat in between them freezing and didn’t quite find the whole thing as entertaining as they did.
 The locals didn’t care though.
-For them it became like a game.
+For them, it became like a game.
 Approaching us more and more one after another to sit next to us while another one did pictures of them with us.
 But the weird point is that they still expected us not to realize that while laughing and making fun really loudly.
-After half an hour of being photographed non stop it got super tiring.
+After half an hour of being photographed non-stop, it got super tiring.
 But what can you do?

 Did I miss something?
 Is there anything else you would like to know?
 Let me know in the comments below.